tunroam/paper/intersection_report_spec/322identity.md

 We have defined only the first (least significant bit) for this flag character;
 the `validate_certificate` flag,
 as shown in +@tbl:flags.
-The flag character is an `a` if the supplicant does not validate the 802.1x authentication certificate (default) or a `b` when the supplicant does want to validate the certificate.
+The flag character is an '`a`' if the supplicant does not validate the 802.1x authentication certificate (default) or a '`b`' when the supplicant does want to validate the certificate.
 When the supplicant does desire to validate the certificate, the AP